Surprise your Easter hostess with this fun Easter Baking Gift Basket featuring cute pastel baking goods and spring treats from Cost Plus World Market!

 Once I have my back layer in place, I like to spread out all of the other gift basket fillers in front of me so that I can see exactly what I’m working with.

-Continue to layer items from biggest to smallest as you work your way towards the front of the basket.
+Continue to layer items from biggest to smallest as you work your way toward the front of the basket.

 Tuck the remaining smaller items into any leftover spaces until the basket is completely filled.